lavmeiker/capistrano-wpcli/README.md

 A local temp dir which is read and writeable.
 Defaults to `/tmp`.

 * `set :wpcli_args`<br/>
 You can pass arguments directly to WPCLI using this var.
-For example `--network` for a Wordpress Multisite installation.
+By default it will try to load values from `ENV['WPCLI_ARGS']`.

 ## Contributing